RotherOSS/otobo/README_DOCKER.md

     * Keep the default 'db' for the database host
     * Keep logging to the file /opt/otobo/var/log/otobo.log

-## Running with nginx as a reverse proxy for supporting HTTPS
+## Running with a seperate nginx as a reverse proxy for supporting HTTPS

+This is basically an example for running OTOBO behind an external reverse proxy.

 ### Build the nginx image